-Shortly after rolling into the county be sure to stop at the Door County Visitor Bureau Welcome Center in Sturgeon Bay to get the latest on the weekend’s festivals, happenings and the inside scoop on the best spots for families.
+Shortly after rolling into the county be sure to stop at the Destination Door County Welcome Center in Sturgeon Bay to get the latest on the weekend’s festivals, happenings, and best activities for families.

 From there, Eagle Harbor Inn is a great spot to base your family vacation in Door County.

 Nestled across from the bay on Ephraim's main street, Eagle Harbor Inn has been providing accommodations to Door County visitors since 1937.
 The inn’s unique combination of suites and bed and breakfast rooms provide the perfect balance of B&B charm and resort amenities for couples and families alike.